jeremiahsnapp/dev-lxc/README.md

 For example, you could restore the Chef Automate server to the state right after its package was installed but before it was configured.

 ```
-dl sn automate -r snap0
+dl snapshot automate -r snap0
 ```

 You can create snapshots with or without a comment.

 ```
-dl sn -c 'Demo snapshot'
+dl snapshot -c 'Demo snapshot'
 ```

 You can destroy snapshots.

 ```
-dl sn -d snap2
+dl snapshot -d snap2
 ```

-And finally you can destroy the servers and there snapshots.
+Generally speaking, a cluster can be reused for a long time especially since snapshots easily allow you to restore the cluster to its initial build state.
+However, if you really want to destroy the servers and their snapshots you can use the `destroy` subcommand.

 ```
-dl d
+dl destroy
 ```

+## More Documentation

+For more in-depth documentation please see the pages in the [docs folder](docs).

 ## Contributing